Berdir/tmgmt/README.txt

 1) Preparation

-- Install and activate all of the above listed modules
+- Make sure you have downloaded all of the listed dependencies.
 - Define a second language using locale
 - Modify one content type to be multilingual.
-Choose 'Enabled, with tranlation' from the Publishing Options / Multilingual support.
+Choose 'Enabled, with translation' from the Publishing Options / Multilingual support.

 2) Set up Translation Management Tools

 - Download tmgmt module
-- Activate the minimal sub modules:
-  - Translation Management Core
-  - Translation Management Field
+- Enable the following modules, this will also include all
   - Translation Management UI
-  - Content Translation Source
+  - Content translation Source UI
-  - Simple Translation UI
   - Microsoft Translator
 - A translator has been automatically created.
 Go to the Translator management page at: